pettni/arcs/README.md

 # ABSTR-REFINEMENT

-Toolbox in development for incremental synthesis of correct-by-construction switching protocol.
+Toolbox in development for incremental synthesis of correct-by-construction switching protocols.

 ## Functionality